mxenabled/react-native-widget-sdk/docs/qa.md

             - After you click the Sing In button in Connect, ensure a new browser window opens and you are prompted to authorize or deny access.
-            - When you click authorize, ensure you are prompted with a request to open the demo application and that clicking Open takes you back to the application.
+            - When you click authorize, ensure you are to the application.
+On iOS you will have to click "Open" before you are taken back to the app.
             - After landing back in the demo application, ensure that Connect is able to successfully connect the new member.
         - **Deny flow**
             - After you click the Sing In button in Connect, ensure a new browser window opens and you are prompted to authorize or deny access.
-            - When you click deny, ensure you are prompted with a request to open the demo application and that clicking Open takes you back to the application.
+            - When you click deny, ensure you are to the application.
+On iOS you will have to click "Open" before you are taken back to the app.
             - After landing back in the demo application, ensure that Connect [TODO].
     - **Existing member flow**: for this test you will need a user that has